sunshinezxf/sunshinezxf.github.io/index.md

 - **Research Field**: Deep Learning Testing, Fuzzing.
 - **Interests**: Software Testing, Machine Learning, Software Engineering, IoT and AIoT Engineering

-If you are interested in the topics or projects I work on, please reach me via the following approaches.
+If you are interested in the topics/projects/courses I work on, or if you would like to provide any feedback, please do not hesitate to reach me via the following approaches.
-- **QQ/Wechat**: 418868395/fanzx-cn
 - **Email**: [xufan.zhang@outlook.com](mailto:xufan.zhang@outlook.com)
 - **Wechat Official Account**: mokeyizhi

+## Courses

+- Web Development(2024), Software Institute, Nanjing University.

+- Web Development(2024), School of Intelligent Software and Engineering, Nanjing University.

 ## Research Project